Michelleoc/programming-for-data-analysis-assignment/README.md

 ***

-This repository contains an overview of the numpy.random pacakage in a Jupyter notebook.
+The repository contains a jupyter notebook "numpy-random-assignment" which outlines an overview of the numpy.random pacakage covering the following topics:

-Create a Jupyter notebook explaining the use of the NumPy random package, including detailed explanations of five of the distributions provided for in the package.

-The four tasks covered in the Jupyter notebook are:
-1. Explain the overall purpose of the package.
+1. The overall purpose of the package.
-2. Explain the use of the “Simple random data” and “Permutations” functions.
+2. The use of the “Simple random data” and “Permutations” functions.
-3. Explain the use and purpose of at least five “Distributions” functions.
+3. The use and purpose of at least five “Distributions” functions.
-4. Explain the use of seeds in generating pseudorandom numbers.
+4. The use of seeds in generating pseudorandom numbers.

-## Quick Steps
+## How to view the notebook

 You can view the notebook in static form by clicking the following image: